 Certain Canadian, U.S. and Mexico natural gas pipeline and storage assets are regulated with respect to construction, operations and the determination of tolls.
 In Canada, regulated natural gas pipelines and liquids pipelines are subject to the authority of the National Energy Board (NEB), the Alberta Energy Regulator (AER) or the B.C.
 Oil and Gas Commission (OGC).
 In the U.S., regulated natural gas pipelines, liquids pipelines and regulated natural gas storage assets are subject to the authority of the Federal Energy Regulatory Commission (FERC).
 In Mexico, regulated natural gas pipelines are subject to the authority of the Energy Regulatory Commission (CRE).
-Rate-regulated accounting (RRA) standards may impact the timing of the recognized in non-rate-regulated businesses which may differ from that otherwise recognized in non-rate-regulated businesses to appropriately reflect the economic impact of the regulators' decisions regarding revenues and tolls.
-Regulatory assets that are expected to be recovered in customer rates in future periods and regulatory liabilities represent amounts that are expected to be returned to customers through future rate-setting processes.
+Rate-regulated accounting (RRA) standards may impact the timing of the recognition of certain revenues and expenses in TCPL's rate-regulated businesses which may differ from that otherwise recognized in non-rate-regulated businesses to appropriately reflect the economic impact of the regulators' decisions regarding revenues and tolls.
+Regulatory assets represent costs that are expected to be recovered in customer rates in future periods and regulatory liabilities represent amounts that are expected to be returned to customers through future rate-setting processes.
 An asset qualifies for the use of RRA when it meets three criteria: